Chaklader/SignalSyncPro/papers/PAPER_2.md

 attention (up to 8.60% in bus scenarios), and Next Phase decisions emphasize timing features (13.78% attention).
 This specialization validates that the agent learned distinct decision criteria for each action type.

-Counterfactual analysis identifies well-defined, stable decision boundaries with small L2 distances (0.07–0.52) and fast convergence (3–22 iterations).
+Counterfactual analysis identifies well-defined, stable decision boundaries with moderate L2 distances (0.33–0.45 for standard scenarios) and consistent convergence (16-19 iterations).
 The agent operates with moderate sensitivity—neither hair-trigger reactive nor insensitive to traffic changes.
-Bus priority decisions show the crispest boundaries (L2 = 0.0733, 3 iterations), indicating sharp learned thresholds for bus assistance.
+Rare transitions show faster convergence (2-3 iterations in some cases) with smaller L2 distances (~0.37-0.44), suggesting more accessible decision boundaries for certain action changes.
 Decision tree extraction via VIPER achieved 89.49% test accuracy on a stratified 10,000-sample subset, demonstrating that relatively simple rule structures (depth 8, 173 leaves) can capture agent behavior with high fidelity.

 Importantly, the extracted rules reveal substantial alignment with traffic engineering principles: queue-based phase extension, phase cycling discipline, and conditional bus priority.
 However, the agent developed context-dependent rather